PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 #### Reconstructed MC matrices

-Based on the MTDg model it's possible to construct a MC transition matrix.
+Based on the MTDg model it's possible to construct an MC transition matrix.
 The matrix looks like follows:

 ```
 mtd.transition_matrix.round(3) = array([[0.708, 0.292],